 How to determine if an international student is legally employable

-When hiring a non-citizen who holds an F or J visa, it is easy to verify that the student has the appropriate employment authorization:
+When hiring a non-citizen who holds an F-1 or J-1 visa, it is easy to verify that the student has the appropriate employment authorization:

 - CPT — Current student will present a I-20 with employment authorization granted by Roosevelt University in section “Employment Authorization” section at top of pg.
 2. The name of employer and dates of authorization are recorded in this section.

-- OPT — Roosevelt University alumnus will present an EAD (employment) card issued by the U.S. government that lists beginning and end dates for employment.
+- OPT — Roosevelt University graduate will present an Employment Authorization Document (EAD) card issued by the U.S. government that lists beginning and end dates for employment.
 Employment is not tied to a specific employer, so employer name is not recorded on EAD.
 OPT authorization is awarded by the U.S. government, not by Roosevelt University.

 - Academic Training — Current Roosevelt University student will present a DS-2019 with name of employer and dates of employment.
 This authorization is granted by Roosevelt University.